-- The New York LTV Assessment must be made to determine if MI may be placed for certain loans based on MI type, property location, and Master Policy Holder: - BPMI Loans: Property is located in New York New York LTV Assessment Required - LPMI Loans: Property is located in New York and Master Policy Holder (MPH) is domiciled in New York - New York LTV Assessment Required (an assessment is not required for LPMI loans if the MPH is domiciled outside of New York) - When required, the following New York LTV Assessment must be made to determine if MI may be placed.
-The assessment considers property type and loan purpose. - All Property Types except Cooperative Property - All purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
-If MI is allowed, then for mortgage insurance purposes the LTV must be calculated based on the lower of the purchase price or appraised value. - Cooperative Property - Purpose is purchase or construction to permanent: If LTV (based on the purchase price) is less than 80%, then MI cannot be placed on the loan.
-If MI is allowed, then for mortgage insurance purposes the LTV must be calculated based on the lower of the purchase price or appraised value. - All other purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
-If MI is allowed, then for mortgage insurance purposes the LTV must be calculated based on the lower of the purchase price or appraised value.
+- The New York LTV Assessment must be made to determine if MI may be placed for certain loans based on MI type, property location, and Master Policy Holder: - Borrower-Paid MI (BPMI) Loans: Property is located in New York New York LTV Assessment Required - Lender-Paid MI (LPMI) Loans: Property is located in New York and Master Policy Holder (MPH) is domiciled in New York New York LTV Assessment Required (An assessment is not required for LPMI loans if the MPH is domiciled outside of New York.) - When required, the following New York LTV Assessment must be made to determine if MI may be placed.
+The assessment considers property type and loan purpose. - All Property Types except Cooperative Property - " All purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
+If MI is allowed, then to determine the level of MI required, the LTV must be calculated based on the lower of the purchase price or appraised value. - Cooperative Property - " Purpose is purchase: If LTV (based on the purchase price) is less than 80%, then MI cannot be placed on the loan.
+If MI is allowed, then for mortgage insurance purposes the LTV must be calculated based on the lower of the purchase price or appraised value. - " All other purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
+If MI is allowed, then to determine the level of MI required, the LTV must be calculated based on the lower of the purchase price or appraised value.

-All Other States No restrictions.
+All Other States

+No restrictions.